mousepawmedia/devdocs/source/quickstart/staff.rst

 5. Click :guilabel:`Save Profile` at the bottom.

 6. Click :guilabel:`Edit Settings` at right.
-Alternatively, click the Wrench icon at the upper-right corner of the page, and select :guilabel:`Personal Account Settings`.
+Alternatively, click your icon picture at the top of the page and select :guilabel:`Settings`.

 7. Click :guilabel:`Conpherence Preferences` at left, and set it to "Send Notifications".
 (Otherwise, you may get spammed.)